 If you’re a gamer, you have a lot of outlets to choose from—and I don’t think there’s one single outlet that’s a one-stop shop for game info.
 Though I may be biased working for the company, IGN’s network is strong on reviews and previews.
 Kotaku and Gamasutra are doing a good job in breaking news stories.
 And there are a number of others that’ll pop up with a particular good story or angle on the industry.
 The fact is, there are so many sites, especially if you have a special interest you want to follow.

-TBD: In VG&CE's days, a common mailbag topic was the "inevitability" of another "industry crash," as some people felt 16-bit games were all flash and lacked the gameplay and depth of older 8-bit efforts.
+TBD: In VG&CE's days, a common mailbag topic was the "inevitability" of another "industry crash," as some people felt 16-bit games were all flash and lacked the gameplay and depth of older 8-bit titles.
 Ironically, many presently look back on the 16-bit era as gaming's "golden age."
 And now, of course, a lot of "old-school" players lament the extinction of 2D and think of modern games as a worthless mishmash of unrewarding, heartless, 3D abominations.
 How do you feel about the way gaming has evolved over the years?
 What modern games and systems do you enjoy most?

 LP: The 16-bit era was the golden age--to us.
 My kids will look back at the current crop of consoles as their golden age.
 As far as 2D games disappearing, hah--nonsense!
 Look at recent hits such as Braid and even LittleBigPlanet.
 Check out all the 2D hit games on the iPhone!
 I still play games…a lot.
 For many years my neighbors and other friends have had an Xbox 360 group and we all play on Sunday nights.
 My neighbor is a Microsoft exec so we are in the loop with the new games, sometimes prior to release.
 I also have the PS3 which is a great console--my son is an Ace on Warhawk so he is online a lot.
 I don’t play the Wii much, though my kids do.
-And, of course, I have Nectaris (Military Madness) on the Wii.
+And of course I have Nectaris (Military Madness) on the Wii.
 I also play daily on my (iPhone) 3G S and occasionally on my PSP and DS.
 The last games I played on the PC were Supreme Commander and C&C: Tiberium Wars 3.
 I have just started with EVE but don’t have the time, though it looks great.
-I still love RTS thanks to the original C&C/Dune and, of course my number one PC Engine games ever, Nectaris and NeoNectaris (it was a big treat meeting the guy behind those games when I visited Hudson Soft in Japan).
+I still love RTS thanks to the original C&C/Dune and of course my number one PC Engine games ever, Nectaris and NeoNectaris (it was a big treat meeting the guy behind those games when I visited Hudson Soft in Japan).
 As for the titles I play right now, I round up my favorite games on my blog (www.leepappas.com).

 AE: Yes, when you’re in that moment, you want to try and speculate on how things will be—and later it’s easier to look back and point to successful predictions or failed forecasts.
 It’s that old “hindsight is 20/20” saying.

-I think looking back at the 16-bit era, you can say that it was the time of the biggest evolution in games—from somewhat primitive shapes, colors and sounds to full-featured animation, music, and integrated video.
+I think looking back at the 16-bit era, you can say that it was the time of the biggest evolution in games—from somewhat primitive shapes, colors, and sounds to full-featured animation, music, and integrated video.
 And I also think that you hit a spot where you can’t improve things as much, which is where I believe we are now.
 Obviously, there are still steps that can be taken—such as better lip synching and smoother frame rates when there’s a lot being processed onscreen—but I don’t think the current game industry can make the same kinds of technology leaps as we saw in the ’80s and ’90s.

 Especially with the growth in the indie development market and the high costs of bringing out a triple-A title, I think we’re going to continue to see all kinds of games, including advanced 3-D titles and inventive 2-D titles.
 If Tetris came out now, it wouldn’t be pushed aside because it’s “only 2-D”; people would embrace it for its entertainment value.
 As Lee pointed out, a game like Braid doesn’t push the envelope technologically, but still offers compelling gameplay.